Aflojack/BetterWateringCanAndHoe/README.md

 # BetterWateringCan

-Mod for Stardew Valley in C#
+This is a little project for modding Stardew Valley in C# using SMAPI.

+Mod is available on Nexusmods: https://www.nexusmods.com/stardewvalley/mods/23946